HaitaoZhao-PolyU/HaitaoZhao-PolyU.github.io/_join-us1/join-us.md

 excerpt: ""
 collection: join-us1
 ---
-We are looking for motivated talents with interdisciplinary background (AI, Robotics, Materials, Chemistry and the Engineering) to join us.
+We are looking for motivated talents with interdisciplinary background (AI, Robotics, Materials, Chemistry or the Engineering) to join us.
 Various fellowship and scholarship schemes are available.

 ## Prospective PhD Students